ironicbadger/ocp4/blogposts/ocp46.md

 # Static IPs, Ignition and Afterburn

-With prior releases DHCP was a requirement but Static IPs are now [supported](https://docs.openshift.com/container-platform/4.6/installing/installing_vsphere/installing-vsphere.html#network-connectivity_installing-vsphere).
-Previously MAC based reservations for DHCP "static IPs" were usediIn order to know what the IPs were going to be ahead of time.
+With prior releases DHCP was a requirement but Static IPs are now [supported](https://docs.openshift.com/container-platform/4.6/installing/installing_vsphere/installing-vsphere.html#network-connectivity_installing-vsphere) and documented in the [release notes](https://docs.openshift.com/container-platform/4.6/release_notes/ocp-4-6-release-notes.html#ocp-4-6-static-ip-config-with-ova).
+Previously MAC based reservations for DHCP "static IPs" were used.
+In order to know what the IPs were going to be ahead of time.
 However, with some new changes in RHCOS 4.6 static IPs can now be reliably implemented by providing arguments to dracut at boot using [Afterburn](https://github.com/coreos/afterburn).

 RHCOS images are completely blank until [Ignition](https://github.com/coreos/ignition) provides them their configuration.
 Ignition is how we configure VMs with the information they need to know to become nodes in an Openshift cluster.
 It also paves the way for auto scaling and other useful things via [MachineSets](https://docs.openshift.com/container-platform/4.6/machine_management/creating-infrastructure-machinesets.html).

 Red Hat CoreOS 4.6 is the first release to use Ignition v3.

-> At the time of writing only the `community-terraform-providers/ignition` provider supports the new Ignition v3 spec.
+At the time of writing only the `community-terraform-providers/ignition` provider supports the new Ignition v3 spec.

 A companion to Ignition is [Afterburn](https://github.com/coreos/afterburn), a tool which simplifies injecting network command-line arguments such as setting a static IP and hostname via Dracut at boot.
 Via Terraform we are able to use the [`extra_config`](https://registry.terraform.io/providers/hashicorp/vsphere/latest/docs/resources/virtual_machine#extra_config) option to pass in both the ignition config as well as set the required kernel arguments.